 Sojourner Truth, who was born a slave, overcame enormous obstacles to become a nationally known speaker and activist for equal rights and justice.
 To commemorate this remarkable woman, who spent her first 32 years in Ulster County, in 2009 the Town of Esopus Board established the Sojourner Truth Memorial at the corner of Route 9W and Salem Street in Port Ewen.

-The centerpiece of the memorial will be a statue of Truth.
-It will depict Truth as a young girl, when she lived near the memorial site for two years as the slave of Martinus Schryver, a Revolutionary War veteran who owned a tavern.
-While Truth is always portrayed as a towering, simply clad elderly figure, this statue will show a different facet of her life, focusing on her formative years as a slave.
+The centerpiece of the memorial is a statue of Truth.
+It depicts her as a young girl, when she lived in what became the village of Port Ewen as the slave of Martinus Schryver, a Revolutionary War veteran who owned a tavern in town.
+While Truth is always portrayed as a towering, simply clad, elderly figure, this statue shows her as a child, living in slavery, going about her daily work.

-Besides permanently preserving the memory of a woman who devoted her life to the abolitionist cause as well as women’s rights, the memorial will also serve to raise public awareness of the institution of slavery in New York State, a little-known chapter of local history.
+Besides honoring the memory of a woman who devoted her life to the abolitionist cause in particular, and the cause of human rights in general, the memorial also serves to raise public awareness of the fact of the institution of slavery in New York State, and is a reminder that child slavery continues to exist today worldwide.

-The Sojourner Truth Memorial in Esopus will be made possible through the donations of individuals, businesses and charitable foundations.
-The memorial greenspace is created from the site of the former Esopus Town Hall.
-Construction is made possible through the New York State Department of Transportation.
-The Sojourner Truth Memorial Fund is a non-endowed designated fund of the Ulster County Community Foundation (UCCF), a 501(c)(3) corporation under the Internal Revenue Code.
+The Sojourner Truth Memorial in Esopus was made possible by donations of individuals, businesses, charitable foundations, and a grant from the New York State Assembly obtained by Assemblyman Kevin Cahill.
+The memorial greenspace was created on the site of the former Esopus Town Hall.
+Construction was made possible through the New York State Department of Transportation.

 For more information about Sojourner Truth: